 Clinical lead of the pain management and neuromodulation centre

 Adnan Al-Kaisy is currently clinical lead of the pain management and neuromodulation centre at Guy’s and St Thomas’ NHS Foundation Trust.
-He trained in chronic pain medicine at The Walton Centre for Neurology and Neurosurgery, Liverpool.
-He has a fellowship in chronic pain management at University of Toronto Hospital, Canada.

 He led the first multicenter and multinational study on the safety and efficacy of 10kHz SCS in the management of failed back surgery syndrome (FBSS).
 He has subsequently clinically pioneered the use of this novel therapy in the management of different chronic pain conditions including the feasibility study on chronic back patients without prior surgery.
 Adnan has successfully designed groundbreaking research including a randomised double blind placebo control study examining different frequency in the management of FBSS.
 He is the innovator of a number techniques including transgrade dorsal root ganglion stimulation using monopolar electrical stimulation.